luca16s/DocumentsValidation/README.md

 As well this lib can return the region where CPF is created.

 ### How to use
-Simplely add reference to your project and call the function Validation() who is inside the class "CpfValidationClass.cs";
+Simplely add reference to your project and call the function IsValid() who is inside the class "CpfValidation.cs";
 The'll return true if the number is correct.
 If the number is incorrect the'll return false.
 To return the region where CPF was created, just call the function named RegionCpf() who is inside "CpfRegionCheck.cs".